"Feathering" Jewelry and Accessories

 Feather ends can be knotted with hemp and satin cord.
 Applying a drop of glue to the feather and cord before the knot is tightened will ensure that the knot stays firm and the feather is securely held in place.

 Cord coils are a fast and easy way to secure a feather to earwires and necklace designs.
 Feather ends can be glued into the coil, or the coil can be squeezed onto the feather end.
 Larger coils can accommodate larger or multiple feather ends for layered designs.

 Prepare feathers for use in jewelry by removing most of the downy fluff from the quill and trimming the end of the quill down to fit your finding.
 Feathers can be overlapped, layered and fanned out in striking designs that mix colors and patterns.
-White feathers can be especially exciting because they have a blank canvas that can be painted, drawn on with permanent marker or airbrushed.
+White feathers can be especially exciting because they have a blank canvas that can be painted, dyed, drawn on with permanent marker or airbrushed.
 Swarovski crystal flat backs and cabochons can also be glued on to the flat surfaces of feathers.

 Create unlimited combinations when mixing and matching feathers from different birds with a wide array of colors and patterns.
 Feathers can be coordinated with vivid gemstone and crystal beads and precious metal chains and beads.
 You can also add gravity to featherweight designs with chain dangles and charms.

 "Loved the ideas of making jewelry with feathers.
 Keep the ideas coming!!!!"

 ||We would like to share some of the customer comments we received in response to the article, "'Feathering' Jewelry and Accessories" featured in a newsletter.
 Please keep in mind that the comments expressed below are those of our customers and do not reflect the views of Fire Mountain Gems and Beads.